SummaryRead the full fact sheet

 Be careful about purchasing herbal medicines over the internet.
 Unregulated herbal medicines from overseas may not be manufactured to the same quality and standard as regulated medicines.
-In some cases products bought over the internet have been found to have dangerous levels of lead, mercury or arsenic, which can cause serious health problems.
+In some cases, products bought over the internet have been found to have dangerous levels of lead, mercury or arsenic, which can cause serious health problems.

-Complementary medicines made in Australia are subject to regulations.
+Herbal medicines made in Australia are subject to regulations.
 Consult with your pharmacist about the safety and effectiveness of the herbal medicine or supplements you are thinking of buying.
 If you are considering taking herbal medicine, it is recommended that you: